maaikevp/movie_api/README.md

 Install Dependencies:
 npm install

-This command will read the `package.json`file and install all the necessary dependencies in the `node_modules` directory.
+This command will read the `package.json` file and install all the necessary dependencies in the `node_modules` directory.

-Run the application
+Run the application:
-npm start
+npm run dev (with nodemon installed)

 This command will start the Node.js server on port 8080.